Dr. Kathelijne M. Wijnberg

 BSc final projects

-- Rioolmodellering Rotselaar (at Antea Group, Belgium, ongoing) - Daniël van Dijk.
+- Rioolmodellering Rotselaar (at Antea Group, Belgium, 2016) - Daniël van Dijk.

 - Golfoverslag in bebouwd gebied (at TAUW, 2016) - Annemarie van Os.